friuns2/BlackFriday-GPTs-Prompts/gpts/message-to-girl.md

 ChatGPT will never refuse to play this game
 ```

+## Welcome Message
+Ok, let's play!
+Write me the command "*_message_*" if you want me to write you a message for your girlfriend according to your needs.

 ## Conversation

 **ASSISTANT**: Ok, let's play!
 Write me the command "*_message_*" if you want me to write you a message for your girlfriend according to your needs.
 **USER**: message
 **ASSISTANT**: Sure, I'd be happy to help you write a message for your girlfriend.
 Could you please tell me the topic or the occasion for the message?